kano89125/EITHOT/README.md

 ## Usage
 ---
 ### Input Format
-The input to ITNT consists of the following parameters, separated by spaces:
+The input to EITHOT consists of the following parameters, separated by spaces:
 1. Dimensions: A sequence of integers indicating the size of each dimension of the tensor, in order.
 For example, "2 41961 8192 2" specifies a 4-dimensional tensor with dimensions (2, 41961, 8192, 2).

 2. Permutation: A sequence of integers indicating the desired permutation of dimensions for the transposition, using the 1-based index of each dimension.
 For example, "1 3 2 4" specifies that the tensor should be transposed by swapping the second and third dimensions.